Sillybutts/PartyPopper/README.md

 **Disclaimer: This is not a toy.
 This blaster is meant for hobbyists, not children.
 Blaster must be operated correctly to avoid injury.
 I am not responsible for any injuries from this blaster.
 Please use a bright/blaze orange muzzle and barrel cap on this blaster.
 Consult local laws before building this high powered blaster.**

 # This design is not finished, and should not be printed.
 This is merely being uploaded for others to continue development of the blaster.
+Contact SuperStressed#2401 on Discord for more info.

 ## If you like what I do, please consider supporting me!